CodeCharta consists of two separate parts: analysis that generates a .cc.json file and visualization that consumes said file.

 # You can see the name of all running containers with 'docker ps'

 You are now connected into the container, and are able to run ccsh by simply typing ccsh.
-You can try any of the other quickstart guides to create a .cc.json file.
-Once you have a .cc.json file, we can copy it to our hard drive.
+You can try any of the previous sections to create a cc.json file.
+Once you have a `cc.json file, we can copy it to our hard drive.

 docker cp codecharta-analysis:path/to/ccjson/ docker-sample.cc.json